Carotid Artery Disease

 Carotid artery duplex scan.
 This test is done to assess the blood flow of the carotid arteries.
 A probe called a transducer sends out ultrasonic sound waves.
 The transducer is also like a microphone.
 It is placed on the carotid arteries at certain locations and angles.
 The sound waves move through the skin and other body tissues to the blood vessels.
 The sound waves echo off of the blood cells.
 The transducer sends the waves to an amplifier.
 Your healthcare provider can hear the sound waves.
 Not enough or no sounds may mean blood flow is blocked.

 MRI.
-This test uses large magnets, radio waves, and a computer to make detailed images of tissues in the body.
+This test uses large magnets, radio waves, and a computer to make detailed images of tissues in the body without using X-rays.
 For this test, you lie inside a big tube while magnets pass around your body.
 It’s very loud.

 MR angiography (MRA).
 This test uses MRI technology and IV contrast dye to make the blood vessels visible.
 Contrast dye causes blood vessels to show up well on the MRI image.
 This is so the doctor can see them.